nus-cs3281/website/admin/callForApplications.md

 * Qualifying project work done in between the two courses can be counted for CS3282. %%For example, suppose you worked on a certain NUS-OSS project for CS3281 in the semester 2 of this AY.
 You can continue to contribute to the same project (e.g., do more PRs, review other PRs) over the next 9 months and count that work for CS3282 in the semester 2 of the following AY.%%<br>
   In fact, continuing work in between the two courses is encouraged and typical, as it helps you to build up your project expertise to match the level expected in CS3282.
 * Typically, you are expected to take CS3281 in your 2nd or 3rd year and CS3282 in your 3rd or 4th year.
 It is also possible to take CS3281 in the 2nd year and CS3282 in the 4th year (i.e., a gap of 3-semesters in between).
+* CS3282 counts as a [SE Focus Area](https://www.comp.nus.edu.sg/programmes/ug/focus/#SWEngrg) primary.
+* In this round, ==both courses will incorporate a significant AI-in-SE component==, aiming to develop your expertise in the use of AI tools in SE projects, in large production systems in particular.
+You will experiment with latest AI tools (e.g., Cursor, Claude, Gemini etc.) and evaluate how they can be used in the NUS-OSS project you are working in.

 **Prerequisites** : CS2103/T or CS2113/T (with approval)